 An orthotic will prevent the foot from over pronating and thus relieve the pressure on the nerve.
 Click here for a discussion of tarsal tunnel and orthotics.

-If the origin of the problem is traumatic in nature, a short leg walking cast may be indicated as the cast will prevent the ankle from moving at all and will allow the inflammation in the tarsal tunnel to subside.
+If the origin of the problem is traumatic in nature, a tarsal tunnel brace may be indicated as the brace or in many instances, a walking cast, will prevent the ankle from moving at all and will allow the inflammation in the tarsal tunnel to subside.

 Adding a heel lift to the walking cast can be helpful as the slight plantarflexion that is created also helps reduce the tension and pressure on the affected nerves.